 One of the world’s most expensive spices

-One of the most precious cooking spices in the world, saffron has a revered place in Spanish cuisine.
-Called Azafrán in Spanish, its sweetly pungent aroma infuses everything from paellas to lamb stews, roast suckling pig, soups, sauces and even ice cream, making it an extremely versatile spice as well as a highly exclusive one; a single kilo of saffron can easily cost $3,000.
+One of the most precious cooking spices globally, saffron has a revered place in Spanish cuisine.
+Called Azafrán in Spanish, its sweetly pungent aroma infuses everything from paellas to lamb stews, roast suckling pig, soups, sauces, and even ice cream, making it an extremely versatile spice as well as a highly exclusive one; a single kilo of saffron can easily cost $3,000.
 Spanish saffron is a must in any gourmet kitchen.

-For gourmet travellers, you can come to the picturesque town of Consuegra in La Mancha during the saffron festival, called “Festival de la Rosa del Azafrán”, in late October.
-This is a unique folkloric festival that offers a range of activities from contests to see who can extract the crocus the fastest, to processions of the masked Gigantes y Cabezudos (“giants and big-heads”).
-Other sights nearby include the many wineries of La Mancha, the beautiful village of Almagro with its ancient theatre and the castle of Alarcon and of course the stunning city of Toledo.
+For gourmet travelers, you can come to the picturesque town of Consuegra in La Mancha during the saffron festival, called “Festival de la Rosa del Azafrán,” in late October.
+This is a unique folkloric festival that offers a range of activities from contests to see who can extract the crocus the fastest to processions of the masked Gigantes y Cabezudos (“giants and big-heads”).
+Other sights nearby include the many wineries of La Mancha, the beautiful village of Almagro with its ancient theatre and the castle of Alarcon, and of course, the stunning city of Toledo.